Sudhandar/blog/docs/index.md

 <div class="profile-content" markdown = "1">
 ## Applied AI Consultant

-✅ I help premium coaches and professional services with report automation and workflows to save 20 hrs/week
+✅ I help businesses and organizations build production ready generative AI applications that fit their workflows and business metrics.

 ✅ Instead of chasing hype, you’ll get measurable solutions that fit your business and workflows.

-✅ Never worry about the system again.
-You get dashboards, documentation, and ongoing support.
+✅ You get dashboards, documentation, and ongoing support.
 So, as your team and business change, the system runs smoothly.

  </div>
  </div>